- Home

 Observe the Signs of Animal Presence

-Once inside, many animals nest and even raise offspring.
+Look for any holes or openings near foundations and steps that small animals can crawl into.
+A hole the size of a tennis ball is ample size for most small mammals, even raccoons.
+Openings in porches and sheds or stacked woodpiles provide the ideal refuge for animals.
 Holes should be covered up and gaps should be repaired and sealed, but only after the animal has been driven out.
 When replacing fencing around patios or steps, remember to sink the boards at least six inches below the soil so that animals cannot dig underneath.

 Bird Feeders

-Look around your yard.
-Many people have bird feeders and gardens.
-Animals are attracted to a garden that is not adequately fenced.
 Bird feeders will cause other animals to come around because the seed that falls on the ground provides a great food source.

 Garbage Cans

-Also look at your garbage cans.
-Cans should be closed at all times, even when empty.
+Garbage cans should be closed at all times, even when empty.
 A weight should be placed on top of the cans because animals can open the lids.
 Garbage should not be put outside or by the curb until the morning of pickup.
 Skunks and raccoons will attempt to knock over the can and scavenge around inside, scattering your trash.

 Animals in the Chimney